 The website, launched in 2006 was conceived as a pre- and post-visit resource for teachers offering an integrated approach to learning with museums.
 My Learning has gradually been expanded beyond Yorkshire and now includes resources from across the UK.

 The website is currently funded through Arts Council England's Renaissance Major partner initiative, managed via Leeds Museums and Galleries by its Digital Media Manager Dominique Attwood.

-The publishing of content for the website is led by My Learning's Website Support Officers:
+The publishing of content for the website is led by My Learning's Website Support Officer:

 Home Tutors Directory